adampawelczyk/ctf-writeups/thm/flag-vault-2/README.md

 > How did you do that?
 No worries.
 I'll adjust a couple of lines of code so you won't be able to get the flag anymore.
 This time, for real.
 Here's the source code once again.

-Looks like ByteReaper wasn't too happy with us getting the flag last time.
-In this follow-up to the "Flag Vault" challenge, the developer claims to have fixed the vulnerability and made the flag inaccessible.
-Naturally, our job is to prove him wrong, again.
+It appears that ByteReaper was not satisfied with the flag being obtained last time, In this follow-up to the ["Flag Vault"](https://github.com/adampawelczyk/ctf-writeups/tree/master/thm/flag-vault) challenge, the developer claims to have addressed the vulnerability and secured the flag.
+Our objective is to determine whether this fix is effective.

 ## Goal